Constitution of the Workers League (WL)

 (d) Members have the right to form political groupings or factions.
 However, the faction must be declared (i.e. secret factions are not allowed), and it must have a platform.
 The amount of time and resources devoted to factional political discussion shall be decided by the party as a whole.

 (e) Members have the obligation to be loyal to the organisation and its aims.

 (f) Members have the obligation to place all their political activity under the direction of the organisation, and to take part in the activity of the organisation to the best of their ability.

-(g) Members have the obligation to pay their dues.
+(g) Members have the obligation to pay dues.

 (h) In general, the WL does not accept dual membership.
-That is, membership of another political organisation as well as the WL.
+That is, membership of another political organisation in addition to the WL.
+Rendered assistance to other political organisations may be viewed to be in breach of the rights and obligations of WL membership.
 An exception may be made in such cases as, for example, membership of an international pro-working class political organisation.

 Article 5.
 Rules of Procedure